lugensa/scorched/docs/query.rst

     >>> si.query('thief').highlight(['name', 'title']).options()
     {'hl': True, 'hl.fl': 'name,title', 'q': u'thief'}

-Highlighting values will also be included in ``response.result.doc` as a ``solr_highlights` attribute so that they can be accessed during result iteration.
+Highlighting values will also be included in ``response.result.doc` and grouped results as a ``solr_highlights` attribute so that they can be accessed during result iteration.

 PostingsHighlighter